 A volunteer holiday is an opportunity to give back in a meaningful, sustainable way while exploring the world on holiday.
-There are numerous organisations which can help you to hook up with a volunteering placement but bear in mind that most will cost money to participate.
-There are a number of organisations who specialise in volunteering overseas.
+There are numerous organisations that can help you to hook up with a volunteering placement but bear in mind that most will cost money to participate.
+There are a number of organisations that specialise in volunteering overseas.

 8. Wildlife or Marine Conservation

 In Nov 2017, I spent 2 weeks volunteering at a wildlife sanctuary in Namibia.
 It was a unique experience where I was given the opportunity to get up close & personal with semi-wild animals.
 If you are an animal lover, then I would wholeheartedly recommend the experience.
 I organised my time in Namibia through The Great Projects.

 During the 2 weeks, I walked alongside cheetahs in the wild & spent an afternoon in the enclosure with them purring loudly beside me as I measured & photographed their footprints.”

 I was groomed by baboons, caught them as they jumped into my arms from a tree & walked while they wrestled over who was sitting on my shoulders.
 I was also bitten by a meerkat…but that’s a whole other story!

 Are you a teacher?
 Nurse?
 Maybe have experience in administrative or construction work?
 Why not consider using your holiday to share your talents & passion to give communities a better & brighter future in the process?

 If you are keen to really get your hands dirty, then why not consider construction or other more similar volunteer opportunities?